The Lord and the Wallflower

 This book may contain adult content and language.

 See what readers are saying!

-“…impressively dramatic conclusion the third book in the Conundrums of the Misses Culpepper series, Brette: Intentions Gone Astray should not be missed!” ★★★★★ ~Jenerated Reviews
+“…impressively dramatic conclusion the third book in The Culpepper Misses series, The Lord and the Wallflower should not be missed!” ★★★★★ ~Jenerated Reviews

 “Once again, Ms. Cameron has written a captivating, yet thought-provoking…masterfully written story.” ★★★★★ ~My Book Addiction Reviews